-3. (1) This Act applies to every statutory instrument Application made directly or indirectly under any Act of a county assembly.
+3. (1) This Act applies to every statutory instrument Application. made directly or indirectly under any Act of a county

-(2) Nothing under this section may be construed as precluding a County Assembly from applying the provisions of this Act to any published Bills awaiting consideration by a County Assembly.

-Object of the Act

-4. The object of this Act is to provide a comprehensive framework for the making, scrutiny, publication and operation of statutory instruments by-
+- (2) Nothing under this section may be construed as precluding a County Assembly from applying the provisions of this Act to any published Bills awaiting consideration by a County Assembly. - 4.
+The object of this Act is to provide a comprehensive Object of the Act. framework for the making, scrutiny, publication and operation of statutory instruments by-

-- (a) requiring regulation-making authorities to undertake appropriate consultations before making statutory instruments; - (b) promoting high standards in the drafting of statutory instruments to ensure their legal effectiveness, clarity and intelligibility to anticipated users; - (c) enhancing public participation in the making of statutory instruments; - (d) establishing a mechanism for scrutiny of statutory instruments by county assemblies; and
+- regulation-making authorities (a) requiring undertake appropriate consultations before making statutory instruments; - (b) promoting high standards in the drafting of statutory instruments to ensure their legal effectiveness, clarity and intelligibility anticipated users; - (c) enhancing public participation in the making of statutory instruments;

-(e) establishing a mechanism for the periodic review of statutory instruments and where they no longer have a continuing purpose, their repeal.
+- (d) establishing a mechanism for scrutiny of statutory instruments by county assemblies; and - (e) establishing a mechanism for the periodic review of statutory instruments and where they no longer have a continuing purpose, their repeal.